Money Worries Now Series: Financial issues affecting students in universities and colleges

 • Grants, fellowships and loans specifically geared towards students with disabilities

-Creating a budget in college.
+Creating a budget

-3. Look at your income from part-time jobs and decide how much of it should go towards paying off debt and how much should go towards living expenses (food, cost of books & transportation).
+3. Look at income from part-time jobs and decide how much of it should go towards paying off debt and how much should go towards living expenses (food, cost of books & transportation).

-4. Figure out how much money is left over after paying expenses like accommodation, books and supplies, transport, groceries and food.
+4. Figure out how much money is left after paying expenses like accommodation, books and supplies, transport, groceries and food.

 graduation